-I remember the first time I dived into the world of aligners.
-In those first trainings, they showed us the strengths and weaknesses of invisible orthodontics.
-For example, an open bite case could be easier to treat with aligners than with braces, thanks to the intrusion produced by the forces exerted by the patient on the aligners in the posterior area.
-However, these forces, which are so useful for closing bites, can work against us in cases of augmented overbite.
+I remember when I was immersed in the world of aligners.
+In those first trainings, we were shown the strengths and weaknesses of invisible orthodontics.
+For example, a case with an open bite could be easier to resolve with aligners than with braces, thanks to the intrusion produced by the forces exerted by the patient on the aligners in the posterior area.
+However, these forces, which are so useful for closing bites, worked against us in cases of increased overbite.

-We should not generalize, but the majority of patients with deepbite have an increased muscle tone and tend to grind.
-In these patients it is easy to see how an unwanted intrusion occurs.
-This effect is difficult to avoid, even with bite ramps, as the bite ramps that are on the aligners are not as effective as the bite ramps that we place with fixed orthodontics for two reasons:
+It is not appropriate to generalise, but a large part of the patients with an enlarged overbite have high muscle tone and clench their teeth.
+In these patients it is easy to see how unwanted intrusion occurs.
+This effect is difficult to avoid, even with bite ramps, as the ramps that appear in aligners are not as effective as the ramps or stops that we place with fixed orthodontics for two reasons:

-- Bite ramps are removable, they are part of the structure of the aligner.
-As they are not fixed to the teeth, when the patient removes the aligners, they have no effect.
+- The ramps, being part of the aligner, are removable.
+As they are not fixed to the teeth, they have no effect when the patient removes the aligners.

-- Usually, they have less contact than bite ramps placed with brackets.
-They can even be useless in cases with large overjet, as they have a limited length and in these situations they will not make contact with the lower incisors.
+- They tend to have less contact than ramps fitted with brackets, which can be completely customised to each case.
+They can even be useless in cases with a lot of protrusion, as they have a limited length and in these situations they will not contact the lower incisors.

-To overcome these shortcomings, other strategies are available, such as making "hand-made" bite ramps and scanning the patient so that they can be manufactured in the aligner.
-We will discuss this topic in another article.
+To make up for these shortcomings, we have other strategies, such as manually making the ramps and scanning the patient so that they appear manufactured in the aligners.
+We will leave this subject for another article.

-In the first studies published about the effectiveness of aligners and brackets in correcting deepbites, they found that brackets were far superior to aligners (approximately 50% more effective).
-Years later, the performance of aligners in cases of deepbite has been re-analysed and surprisingly they have found similar efficacy to brackets.
+In the first published studies on the effectiveness of aligners and brackets in correcting overbite, they found that brackets were far superior to aligners (approximately 50% more effective).
+Years later the performance of aligners in deep bite cases has been re-analysed and surprisingly they have found similar efficacy to brackets.
 It is true that there are always differences in the methodology of the studies, but it is interesting to see how, since the appearance of G5, the results have improved.
 The advent of bite ramps, optimised attachments and Smart Forces designed specifically for this malocclusion, together with the increased understanding of aligner biomechanics, have made it possible to treat these patients and achieve acceptable results.

-However, there are other factors beyond the aligner system that are essential to understand the difficulty of the overbite to be treated:
+However, there are a number of other independent factors to the aligner system, which are of vital importance to understand the degree of difficulty of the overbite to be treated:

-- Amount of teeth to intrude: when measuring the overbite, we look at the number of millimetres that cover the upper incisors to the lower incisors, but not all overbites are the same.
-A 100% overbite on lower incisors with relatively well positioned canines is not the same as an overbite where both canines and incisors are equally extruded.
-The intrusion of the incisors will be more predictable than the intrusion of the whole anterior group (canines and incisors).
+- Number of teeth to be insertedWhen measuring the overbite, we look at the number of millimetres that the upper incisors cover the lower incisors, but not all overbites are the same.
+An overbite of 100% on lower incisors with relatively well positioned canines is not the same as an overbite where both canines and incisors are equally extruded.
+The intrusion of the incisors will be more predictable than the intrusion of the six anterior teeth (canines and incisors).

-For the same value of overbite, each case will present a different degree of difficulty, which is why we cannot rely only on numerical diagnosis.
+At the same overbite value, each case will present a different complexity, which is why we cannot be guided solely by the numerical diagnosis.
 It is advisable to analyse the patient's clinical conditions in detail and determine the viability of the case with invisible orthodontics on the basis of these conditions.
-Once the complexity of the malocclusion has been discerned, we can decide whether auxiliary tools, such as micro-screws, are necessary or whether aligners are sufficient to resolve the deepbite.
+Once the complexity of the malocclusion has been discerned, we can decide whether auxiliary tools, such as micro-screws, are necessary or whether aligners are sufficient to resolve the overbite.